nasa-fornax/fornax-documentation/documentation/faq.md

 ## What software is pre-installed?

 [Software Overview](#software-overview) lists notable packages that are pre-installed.
-These and many other pre-installed packages are organized into several environments.
+These and many other pre-installed packages are organized into several {term}`environments <Environment>`.
 [](#preinstalled-software) describes how to find complete lists of the packages in each environment and how to search for a particular package of interest.

 ## How do I install compilers or other packages that require root access?

-We recommend installing these packages from conda, which avoids the need for root access.
+We recommend installing these packages from conda, using miniconda, which avoids the need for root access.
 See [](#compilers) for more information.
 For security reasons, commands cannot be run using `sudo` because users don't have full root access.